 The faster you acknowledge that there is an issue, the better and easier it is to take positive steps to help your child grow.
 Toddler speech guidelines can be very helpful in this regard.

 If your child has not said his first word by the age of two and does not have at least 50 words understood, you should reach out for a consultation with a professional.
 Often the first place you go to is the Ear, Nose and Throat doctor.
-You can check out what to expect by visiting the Toddler Speech Boost website.

 Here are some of the tests that your doctor may suggest for you: